plagued by longing

 The interplay between smoke and the surname mirrors my mother's ever-evolving narrative.
 The name itself encompasses the entire story, reflecting its transformations, adaptations, and reconstructions to convey strength while still bearing the imprints of trauma.
 This ongoing series explores intergenerational trauma and the complex dynamics of power and wounds.

-THE HIDEBEHIND
+The HIDEBEHIND

-THE HIDEBEHIND is an ongoing collaborative dialogue by myself and Amy MacKay.
+The HIDEBEHIND is an ongoing collaborative dialogue by myself and Amy MacKay.
 The project draws inspiration from the American myth of the Hidebehind, a forest-dwelling monster known for its ability to conceal itself.
 With a history of sharing a studio space for over 8 years and collaborating on various works and community projects, the series investigates the dynamics of coexistence and our responses to encountering difference.
-Through the fusion of painting and sculpture, The Hidebehind explores our intimate relationship and the interplay between these art forms.
+Through the interaction of painting and sculpture, The Hidebehind explores our intimate relationship and the interplay between these art forms.

 photo documentation by Yubo Dong ofstudio photography

-THE HIDEBEHIND is an ongoing collaborative dialogue by myself and Amy MacKay.
+The HIDEBEHIND is an ongoing collaborative dialogue by myself and Amy MacKay.
 The project draws inspiration from the American myth of the Hidebehind, a forest-dwelling monster known for its ability to conceal itself.
 With a history of sharing a studio space for over 8 years and collaborating on various works and community projects, the series investigates the dynamics of coexistence and our responses to encountering difference.
-Through the fusion of painting and sculpture, The Hidebehind explores our intimate relationship and the interplay between these art forms.
+Through the interaction of painting and sculpture, The Hidebehind explores our intimate relationship and the interplay between these art forms.

 photo documentation by Yubo Dong ofstudio photography